 I recommend learning about the different mental health professions that exist and working with a mental health professional from a field that tends to demonstrate strengths in the areas that you need help with.
 The Mental Health America website has a reasonably-accurate list of types of mental health professionals.

 People often ask: how important is to to work with a professional who has a doctoral-level mental health degree (e.g., psychologists) versus just a master’s-level mental health degree?
 Doctoral-level mental health professionals spend more time learning how to provide mental health treatment, but this does not guarantee that they will be better talk therapists.
-Interestingly, rigorous research suggests that “number of years of experience providing therapy” is not actually a good predictor of how effective the therapist will be at helping the client get better (source), so don’t place too much importance on how long the professional has been practicing talk therapy.
-As I discussed in a recent online article, I recommend interviewing potential therapists and trusting your gut when evaluating them.
+Interestingly, rigorous research suggests that “number of years of experience providing therapy” is not actually a good predictor of how effective the therapist will be at helping the client get better, so don’t place too much importance on how long the professional has been practicing talk therapy.
+I recommend interviewing potential therapists and trusting your gut when evaluating them.
 Many therapists offer a free phone consultation that will give you a chance to see if you might be a good “fit” for each other.
 Many therapists also have websites where they describe how they do their talk therapy.
 Therapy is a working relationship that requires teamwork; it works best when you can work with a professional whose style fits yours.

 How do I figure out if someone is “qualified?”